BranchMetrics/Branch-iOS-Invite-SDK/README.md

 ### Installing the SDK

-BranchInvite requires use of [CocoaPods](http://cocoapods.org).
+BranchInvite can be found on [CocoaPods](http://cocoapods.org).
 To install it simply add the following line to your Podfile:

 ```
     pod 'Branch'
     pod 'BranchInvite'
 ```

+#### Or download the raw files

+To be added!

+#### Or just clone this project

+The base source is found in the Classes folder of the project.

 ### Add your app key to your project